 On August 20, 2018, SCPC received a copy of MERALCO's Motion for Clarification with Manifestation seeking to clarify the details of the approved components of the FOM fee, including the amounts pertaining to diesel and bunker oil.
 MERALCO also sought to clarify that the ERC grant of the Power Plant's Startup and Shutdown under Reimbursable Cost refers to Component E of the Payment Structure discussed in Appendix E of the PSA to avert any erroneous/invalid billing from SCPC regarding Reimbursable Costs.
-On August 30, 2019 MERALCO filed with the ERC its Urgent Motion for Resolution of its earlier Motion for Clarification with Manifestation.
+On August 30, 2019 MERALCO filed with the ERC its Urgent Motion for Resolution of its earlier Motion for Clarification.

-As of March 4, 2020, ERC has yet to resolve the pending motions filed by MERALCO.
+As of March 3, 2021, ERC has yet to resolve the pending motions filed by MERALCO.

-d.
+c.
 Power Supply Agreement with MERALCO RES

-On May 5, 2017, SCPC entered into a new power supply agreement with MERALCO through its retail electricity supply business segment which will take effect on June 26, 2019 and shall have a term of ten years extendable upon mutual agreement by the parties for another four years.
-SCPC will be providing MERALCO RES with an initial contracted capacity of 170MW from June 26, 2019 until December 25, 2019 and will be increased to 420MW from December 26, 2019 until the end of the term.
+On May 5, 2017, SCPC entered into a new power supply agreement with MPower, MERALCO's local retail electricity supply business segment which will take effect on June 26, 2019 with a term of 10 years, extendable upon mutual agreement for another four (4) years.
+On February 24, 2020, SCPC and MPower amended the agreement, shortening the term until October 25, 2021 and reducing the contract capacity of 170MW until the end of the term.